Money and Work Issues

 Although Debra is based in Arizona, her client base is international.
 Debra conducts personalized financial intensives and couples financial workshops to help individuals and couples heal their struggle with money and work.
 Just as sex can be used to self medicate stress, shame and pain; so, too, can money and work.

-Contact Debra today to schedule your personalized intensive.
+Contact Debra today to schedule a consultation.